 - If you are happy to accept the offer you will be asked to confirm this in writing, provide two references and confirm your suitability to be a Director of GWCU

-Note: The Rules covering Nominating and Electing Officers are set out in the BCU Rule Book 2016, Rules 98 -105.
+Note: The Rules covering Nominating and Electing Officers are set out in the GWCU Rule Book 2021.

 It’s a Leap Year – What will you do with the extra day?

 Since 2024 is a leap year, we will have an additional day in February.
 With busy lives where time i…

 Half-term survival guide 2024